adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 {% endhighlight %}

 You can access a lot of the system programs in /bin, but it's trivial to add yourself to the `sudoers` group instead.
 Is it possible to be careful with Docker?
 It doesn't seem safe for mortals and is hardly encouraging.
 Like what Dan Walsh said in a recent article, it seems that "containers do not contain".
 At least not without a lot of experience and carefully crafted configs.
+It would be a shame if such obscure semantics will let down the overall usability of the platform.

 Thoughts are welcomed.
 Especially from Docker magicians - what are the semantics behind this configuration file?
 Privileges by default?
-But my user had no superuser access.
+My user had no superuser access...I expect them to remain that way.

 {% highlight bash %}
 $ docker version